Faculty of Management Studies – Institute of Rural Management, Jaipur

 Formerly known as Indian Institute of Rural Management (IIRM), Faculty of Management Studies - Institute of Rural Management (FMS-IRM), is an educational offshoot of SIIRM.
 It has campuses in Jaipur, Jodhpur and Phagi in Rajasthan.
 It is affiliated to AICTE, Ministry of Human Resource Development, and Government of India.
 Operational since 1994, it offers courses related to management and developmental research.

 The institute assists government organizations and corporate houses with their developmental initiatives pertaining to society and the economy.
-It has participated in research and consultancy projects initiated by the Indian Central and State Governments, organizations like NAEB, NLM, NHM and International organizations such as UNICEF, United Nations Population Fund, World Health Organization, World Bank, World Food Program and Oxfam USA.
+It has participated in research and consultancy projects initiated by the Indian Central and State Governments, organizations like NAEB, NLM, NHM and International organizations such as UNICEF, United Nations Population Fund, World Health Organization, World Bank, World Food Programme and Oxfam USA.

 Programs offered

 FMS-IRM courses require two years, divided into four semesters.
 During this time, about 30 theoretical courses in various streams are covered.
 The industrial internship program is 45 days.
 IRM currently offers: